Exact volume-law entangled zero-energy eigenstates in a large class of spin models

 \textbf{\textit{Discussion.}} In this work, we have introduced a general method for constructing a specific class of exact zero-energy excited eigenstates in spin-$S$ models that satisfy certain conditions.
 This construction only uses the existence of an operator, which, along with complex conjugation, anti-commutes with each term of the Hamiltonian.
 The existence of such an operator is easy to guess and check, and this directly allows us to construct exact eigenstates without analyzing the complex microscopic details of the model.
 We demonstrated the broad applicability of our construction by finding new exact eigenstates for various natural examples of spin-$S$ Hamiltonians.
 We also recovered some previously known results for spin-$1/2$ models~\cite{ivanov2024volume, chiba2024exact} as special cases of our construction.

-In one dimension, the states we identified exhibit volume-law scaling of entanglement entropy for general contiguous bipartitions.
-In cases when the operator $\mC$ is unitary, they also exhibit infinite-temperature thermal properties for all strictly local observables.
-This phenomenology mostly also extends to higher dimensions, although a few contiguous bipartitions might not display a volume-law scaling of entanglement.
-However, in any dimension, these states are always athermal for non-local but few-body observables and hence can be considered examples of highly entangled QMBS.
+In one dimension, the states we identified exhibit volume-law scaling of entanglement for general contiguous bipartitions.
+When the operator $\mathcal{C}$ is unitary, they exhibit infinite-temperature thermal properties for all strictly local observables.
+This phenomenology mostly extends to higher dimensions, although a few contiguous bipartitions might not display a volume-law scaling of entanglement (see SM~\cite{SM} for details).
+However, in any dimension, these states are athermal for non-local but few-body observables and hence can be considered examples of highly entangled QMBS.
 Indeed, by construction, they are simultaneous eigenstates of non-commuting local operators, consistent with the proposed definition of QMBS based on commutant algebras~\cite{moudgalya2022exhaustive}.
-It would be interesting to explore whether other examples of QMBS that exhibit superficially similar structures, e.g., the exponentially many exact eigenstates in the 2D PXP model~\cite{lin2020quantum}, fit into this construction.
+It would be interesting to see whether other examples of QMBS exhibiting superficially similar structures, like the exponentially many exact eigenstates in the 2D PXP model~\cite{lin2020quantum}, fit into this construction.

 Building on this foundation, it is natural to wonder if extensions of these ideas to models beyond spins such as fermionic and bosonic systems would work, or generalizations such as going beyond pairwise entanglement to entangled clusters of $l$-spins, with $l{\geq}3$ can be engineered.
 Along with the theoretical interest in states close to completely satisfying ETH, the existence of such states can also aid in the experimental measurement of Out-of-Time-Ordered Correlators (OTOC), as discussed in \cite{ivanov2024volume}.